Federal Flood Insurance Requirements for Mortgages

 Standard Flood Hazard Determination

 When a mortgage application is received, the lender must obtain a Standard Flood Hazard Determination (SFHD) to determine whether the property is located in an SFHA.
 This determination is typically performed by a third-party flood determination company that analyzes the property’s location against the current FEMA FIRM.
-The SFHD is a standard form that identifies the community, map panel, flood zone, and whether the property is in an SFHA .
+The Standard Flood Hazard Determination Form, required under the National Flood Insurance Reform Act (42 U.S.C.
+4104b), must be obtained by the lender for every federally related mortgage transaction to establish the property’s flood zone status and SFHA designation .

 NFIP Coverage and Limits

 The National Flood Insurance Program provides coverage through two components: building coverage (the structure) and contents coverage (personal property).
 For residential properties, the NFIP maximum building coverage is $250,000, and the maximum contents coverage is $100,000.
-For properties valued above $250,000, borrowers may need excess flood insurance to meet lender requirements for full replacement cost coverage .
+The NFIP maximum building coverage for residential properties is $250,000 (42 U.S.C.
+4013).
+Borrowers whose loan balance or replacement cost exceeds this limit may need supplemental excess flood insurance from private carriers to satisfy lender requirements for full replacement cost coverage.

 The minimum flood insurance amount required by the lender is the lesser of: the outstanding principal balance of the loan, the maximum coverage available under the NFIP ($250,000 for residential buildings), or the replacement cost of the building.
 Lenders cannot require coverage exceeding the maximum available under the NFIP unless the borrower purchases excess (private) flood insurance voluntarily or the lender requires it as a condition of the loan.